-ADB (Android Debug Bridge) is a nifty command-line tool used to interact with your Android device from a computer.
-In this guide, we’ll show you how you can download and setup ADB in Windows 10 computer, using ADB and fastboot, Installing Google USB driver along with resources and step-by-step guide.
+ADB (Android Debug Bridge) and Fastboot (a protocol between phone and computer is a nifty command-line tool used to interact with your Android device from a computer.
+In this guide, we’ll show you how you can download and setup ADB on Windows 10 computer, using ADB and Fastboot, Installing Google USB driver along with resources and a step-by-step guide.

 What are ADB and Fastboot?